 1b.
 A signed memorandum of understanding for setting up a national brick center signed, with committed funding, by participating donors by December 2014.

 MOU has not been signed due to lack of coordination among DOE, ADB, UNDP, and World Bank.
 Instead ADB and DOE has set up a brick center at DOE.
-ADB provided some basic equipment to measure GHG emission from brick manufacturing plants. and DOE.
+ADB provided some basic equipment to measure GHG emission from brick manufacturing plants.

 3a.
 100% compliance with subloan environmental, social, gender, labor, and other safeguard measures during 2013 -2014